-5. Intelligent Idiots.
-If you are considering casual travelling, then Intelligent Idiots is an amazing place worth going to.
+If you are considering casual traveling, then Intelligent Idiots is an amazing place worth going to.
 It is a beautiful place with a collection of artistic gift products that you can buy for your loved ones.

 To reach Ahmedabad, you will need to cover a total distance of about 947, 525, 1,961, 1,489 km from cities like Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Check out the following details on how you can reach here by the following means of public transport.

-By Air.
-Sardar Vallabhbhai Airport (AMD) is the nearby airport situated at a distance of about 10-20 km.
+Sardar Vallabhbhai Airport (AMD) is a nearby airport situated at a distance of about 10-20 km.
 It is quite well connected with other Indian cities via direct and connecting flights.
 After deboarding the flight, you can easily find a cab to reach any part of the city.

-By Train.
-Ahmedabad Railway Station is responsible for connecting other cities to Ahmedabad with trains travelling to and fro at a good frequency.
+Ahmedabad Railway Station is responsible for connecting other cities to Ahmedabad with trains traveling to and fro at a good frequency.
 From the station, consider booking a cab or some other locally available means of transport option to reach here.

-By Road.
-Depending upon your location, you can consider travelling to Ahmedabad via interstate buses (government and private), taxis or self-drive here.
+Depending upon your location, you can consider traveling to Ahmedabad via interstate buses (government and private), taxis, or self-drive here.
 The roads connecting to Ahmedabad with nearby and other prominent regions are well-maintained and well connected with good accessibility.